makrai/notes/hasan1904-multimod-humor-dataset.md

 * more context sentences.
 We have added the link of the raw video here

-* Figure 1: UR-FUNNY
-  * given a sequence of sentences: vision, acoustics, and transcript
-  * goal: detect whether or not the sequence will trigger immediate laughter
-    * ie whether or not the last sentence constitutes a punchline
-    * similar to (Chen and Lee, 2017)

 # Abstract

 * Humor is produced in a multimodal manner: